noahruiz416/UFC-Fight-Prediction-Application-Model/welcome.md

 :wave: Hello!
 My name is Noah I'm an undergrad at Arizona State Unvieristy Studying Math & Stats with a minor in Economics.
 On this page you'll find a collection of my personal projects and a simple application I made to predict UFC fights.
 I'm passionate about stats, ML and Data Science and enjoy solving challenging problems with data solutions.

+- If your an MMA fan and want to predict some UFC fights go here: https://ufc-fight-predictions.herokuapp.com/app/1

 ---

 ## My Projects